obsidian-tasks-group/obsidian-tasks/docs/Advanced/SQL Searches/SQL Debugging.md

 <span class="related-pages">#advanced/sql-search</span>

-To help with debugging you can access the raw output of a query, you will need to create the entire `SELECT` query for this to work, the raw array is sent to the development console.
-Use `Ctrl+Shift+I` to open the console and look at the console log for the query output.
+To help with debugging you can access the raw output of a query.
+The raw mode of output allows you to just make a query without using the collection of tasks in Obsidian to query against as well as being able to run the query against all the task.

 ## Query with the Tasks in your Vault to query against

 This example runs the SQL query with the tasks from this Vault.
+By placing `tasks` after the `#raw` command all the tasks in your vault that the tasks plugin knows about wil be used as the query target.
+When this query is run it will return one tasks matching the `WHERE` clause.
+The data returned is the `description`, `MomentDate` which is the start of the day today and if a `dueDate` is set its current value as a string.

 ````text
 ```tasks-sql
-SELECT *, moment()->startOf('day') AS MomentDate, dueDate->getDate() AS DateDay
+SELECT description, moment()->startOf('day') AS MomentDate, dueDate->format() AS DateDay FROM ?
-FROM ?
-WHERE status->symbol = ' ' AND  moment()->format('YYYY-MM-DD') = moment(dueDate)->format('YYYY-MM-DD')
+WHERE status->symbol = ' '
 LIMIT 1
 #raw tasks
 ```